upmaru/memovee-tama/tmdb-movie-browsing/querying.md

             }
           }
         ]
         // You can adjust bool query based on the user's request.
 If the user only requested a specific year only include the range query, if the user requested specific year and production company name include both queries.
-Adjust the query based on the user's request.
+        // If the user wants ALL movies with no filters (e.g., "top 10 movies by revenue"), use "match_all": {}
+        // NEVER omit the query field - it is REQUIRED for valid Elasticsearch queries.
         "query": {
           "bool": {
             "must": [